I Wonder (Da-ice song)

 "I wonder" is a Da-iCE song released by avex trax on April 17, 2024.
 TBS Tuesday drama "Kururi ~ Who fell in love with me? ~" was used for the theme song.

-Selected for the Best Work Award at the "66th Japan Record Awards" in 2024.
+It was selected for the Best Work Award at the "66th Japan Record Awards" in 2024.
 And it is also a song that achieved its first appearance in the 75th NHK Kōhaku Uta Gassen.

 Release

 On March 19, 2024, Da-iCE will start broadcasting on April 9, the Tuesday drama "Kururi - Who Fell in Love with Me?
 It was announced that "I wonder" was written as a new song for the theme song of this drama.
 The song was released for the first time in the drama trailer video released at the same time.

 On April 8, the release of the song on the 17th was announced and the distribution jacket was released.
 From April 17, the release date, an SNS sharing campaign for songs was held on Apple Music and Spotify.

 On May 3, to commemorate the release of the song, "Da-iCE "I wonder" release commemorative special live broadcast @LINE MUSIC" was held on LINE MUSIC from 20:00.
 In the live broadcast, talks of music production episodes and dance performances are held, and after the end, an open chat was opened where you can talk with the members after.